kjellhar/pres/ntnu-24/md/05-the-process.md

 - And in what order?
     - Managing risk
     - Mindful of anything that can't be reversed
-- Decide on the success criteria
+- Decide on the criteria for success

 ---
 ## Implementing the attack